Ruach/ruach.github.io/_posts/2020-xx-xx-decoder-to-macroop.markdown

 ```

 When M flag has been set for the macroop operand,
-it passes one condition and associated function to doSplitDecode function,
+it passes one condition and associated function
+to doSplitDecode function,
-which maps doBadInstDecode to condition 3.
+which maps doBadInstDecode to switch case 3.
-And one important default block and function,
+Also, it passes default block and function,
 *doRipRelativeDecode*.

 ```python